Jduopu/stats-tracker/README.md

 # 🏈 Player Stat Tracker

-A full-stack web application built with Flask (Python), HTML, CSS, and JavaScript to track football player performance in real time.
-Player data is stored in an SQLite database and can be viewed, added, and updated through a clean user interface.
+A full-stack web application built with Flask (Python), HTML, CSS, and JavaScript.
+It allows users to input football player stats—such as name, position, touchdowns, yards, and tackles—and dynamically displays them in a sortable table.
+The data is stored in an SQLite database, enabling real-time updates and retrieval.

 ---